Willie Best: Motion pictures

 Willie Best appeared in more than one hundred films of the 1930s and 1940s.
 Although several sources state that for years he was billed only as "Sleep n' Eat", Best received credit under this moniker instead of his real name in only six movies: his first film as a bit player (Harold Lloyd's Feet First) and in Up Pops the Devil (1931), The Monster Walks (1932), Kentucky Kernels and West of the Pecos (both 1934), and Murder on a Honeymoon (1935).
 He thereafter usually received credit as "Willie Best" or "William Best".

-In his early films Best clearly imitated Stepin Fetchit, delivering dialogue slowly in a thick and almost incoherent dialect, and reacting to things with a pop-eyed stare and slack-jawed amazement or bewilderment.
+In his early films, Best clearly imitated Stepin Fetchit, delivering dialogue slowly in a thick and almost incoherent dialect, and reacting to things with a pop-eyed stare and slack-jawed amazement or bewilderment.
 Best later refined his screen character, abandoning the Fetchit mannerisms but retaining his natural comic reactions and dialect.
 In reality he was far from the slow-witted clown he often portrayed; he was well aware of being typecast as "lazy darkey" characters: "I often think about these roles I have to play.
 Most of them are pretty broad.
 Sometimes I tell the director and he cuts out the bad parts...
 But what's an actor going to do?
 Either you do it or get out."
-Best had genuine dramatic ability, as seen in the 1940 short subject Minstrel Days: Best wants to be an actor, and demonstrates his original song to a vaudevillian.
-The vaudevillian promptly steals Best's song and becomes a star, leaving Best to poignantly lament his own fate.

 Mitchell Leisen, who directed Willie Best in Suddenly It's Spring, described him as "the most natural actor I've ever seen."
 Comedian Bob Hope similarly acclaimed him as "the best actor I know", while the two were working together in 1940 on The Ghost Breakers.